For the Love of Art

 Learn more

-A rather forgotten chapter of jewelry history today are the many substitutes for the expensive precious metals gold and silver that have been used over the centuries.
+A rather forgotten chapter of jewellery history today are the many substitutes for the expensive precious metals gold and silver that have been used over the centuries.
 The names of these inventions are legion, perhaps you have heard of Tombak or Alpacca, German silver or Argentan?
 In the 19th century, gold was often replaced by brass, alloys of copper and zinc.
-The London watchmaker Christopher Pinchbeck (ca. 1670 - November 18, 1732) invented a special alloy named after him, whose color was particularly close to gold and from then on became especially popular in England.
+The London watchmaker Christopher Pinchbeck (ca. 1670 - November 18, 1732) invented a special alloy named after him, whose colour was particularly close to gold and from then on became especially popular in England.
 On Christopher Pinchbek, see Ginny Reddington Dawes / Olivia Collings: Georgian Jewellery 1714-1830, Woodbridge 2007, p.
 80 pp. 39f.

 Learn more